 Al: But don't forget, I’d had a wife who'd had much more harassment than Anita Hill.
 And that's when I lost my marbles.
 I thought, what is this?
 I mean, for god's sake, what did he do?
 Well, nothing.
 Did he touch you?
 No. He wanted to talk about Long Dong Silver and pubic hair and coke cans.
 Is that it?
 Yes, it is.
 I wanted you to be aware of his behavior.
 And so I was a monster.
 I was just pissed to the core.

 Al Simpson got called out, and not just by his wife.
 Editorials across the country blasted him for attacking Anita Hill with rumor and innuendo, for saying things like this during the hearing:

 Al, via CSPAN: "I've got letters hanging out my pocket, I've got faxes, I've got statements from her former law professors, statements from people that know her, statements from Tulsa, Oklahoma, saying, "Watch out for this woman."
 But nobody's got the guts to say that because it gets all tangled up in this sexual harassment crap."

 Ann: You know, he just kept getting more and more worked up.
 And then, one time he was at home and I said, you know, you have a wonderful reputation.
 The way you’ve always operated.
 And it seems to me, that you are caught in something and you just need to shut up.

 Ann: You said, you've never said that to me before, but I said, well, I am now.
 There's a time to recognize when you're out of control, and sometimes you have to identify that in the other person.

-This is still a tender spot for Al Simpson when it comes up.
+This is still a tender spot for Al Simpson.
 Some things he’s contrite about.
 Other things, he won't let go.
-And Ann’s still disappointed.
+And Ann is still disappointed.